 Vaginal stenosis is caused by scar tissue that has built up within the vagina.
 Causes include pelvic irradiation.
 This condition can create blockages as well as bleeding and pain.

 If you or someone you know suffers from one or more of these problems, help is available.
 In addition to consulting with your physician, you can take advantage of an array of affordably priced products from the Urology Health Store.
 These include Pjur Med vaginal moisturizers and lubricants that add necessary moisture to vaginal tissue.
-These products are recommended by urologists and gynecologostists for treatment of atrphic vaginitis.
+These products are recommended by urologists and gynecologostists for treatment of atrphic vaginitis and recurrent urinary tract infection.

 We also carry Soul Source vaginal dilator sets for vaginismus, or involuntary spasms of pelvic floor muscles surrounding the vagina.
-Made in the U.S., these sets include progressively sized dilators designed by a gynecologist and sexual therapists.
+Made in the U.S., these sets include progressively sized dilators.